Umamusume Stamina Calculator

 - For final decisions, compare several Umalator runs and inspect win rate, placement spread, and final spurt timing.

-- Umareference required stamina chart - Community stamina chart for comparing distance expectations.
+- Umareference required stamina chart - Community stamina thresholds for distance checks.

-- Umalator Global - Full race simulation workflow used after this planning check.
+- Umalator Global simulator - Full race simulation after quick stamina screening.